-Each channel's current loop is controlled by the corresponding reference generated by the digital card.
+While the digital card is enabled, each channel's current loop is controlled by the corresponding reference generated by the digital card.
 The current limit references are fixed at approximately10% above the nominal output current.
 The voltage limit references are accessible for remote digital programming using the VOLT command while in current mode (See PAR.
 B.57).